Hodapp87/prosha/README.md

   the clockwise boundaries, the zigzag connections, the iterating over a `Vec<Vertex>` to transform each element and make another vector.
 - Docs on modules
-- Consider trampolining `to_mesh`.
-My call stack seems needlessly deep in spots.
-Can I make tail-recursive?
+- Consider making `to_mesh` iterative.
+My call stack seems needlessly deep in spots - especially in rules which do not branch.
+Sections like this should be manageable with just iteration that does not grow anything in size.
 - Grep for all TODOs in code, really.
 - Look at everything in README.md in automata_scratch.
 - Implement some of the tougher examples from the above too, e.g. the